sparkfun/SuperHeadphones/docs/hardware_overview.md

 ## Foam Removal

 Removing the foam was pretty straight forward.
-You can use a flat head screw driver or pliers, but be careful.
+You can use a flat head screwdriver or pliers, but be careful.
 As you can see, I accidentally ripped the foam apart when I pulled a bit too hard.

 <figure markdown>
 [![Headphones](../assets/img/foam_ripped_600wide.jpg){ width="600" }](../assets/img/foam_ripped.jpg "Click to enlarge")